hamid-kamalpour/jsdbcore/README.md

 A full client-side javascript database library.

-JSDbCore is a library created to simplify the new Html5 javascript database API's.<br>
+JSDbCore is a library created to simplify the new Html5 javascript asynchronous database API's.<br>
 It uses Html5 technologies like IndexedDb and WebSql to implement a easier client-side database API, enabling web apps to run totally offline.